-- Next add dry ingredients to wet mixture, combine until fully incorporated.
+- Next, add dry ingredients to the wet mixture, and combine until fully incorporated.

-- Using a small cookie scoop add the cookies to parchment or silicone lined mat.
+- Using a small cookie scoop add the cookies to a parchment or silicone-lined cookie sheet.

 - Bake for 20-25 minutes or until lightly brown around the edges.

-- Allow cookies to cool for 30 minutes before drizzling the with the orange-flavored icing.
+- Allow cookies to cool before drizzling with the orange-flavored icing.

-- Allow the icing on the cookies to set about 10 minutes before eating and storing.
+- Allow the icing on the cookies to set for about 10 minutes before eating and storing.